cslev/webtraffic_generator/README.md

 Unzip the archive (and check the pcap with the SSL key if requested to store it), and process data.

 ## Generate docker-compose.yml
-If you want a quick test, use the `docer_compose_gen` script to generate a yaml file.
+If you want a quick test, use the `docker_compose_gen` script to generate a yaml file.
 This script is handy when you want to run mulitple instances of the same container.
 ```
 $ cd docker_compose_gen/
 $ ./docker_compose_gen.sh -h